 Knowing how to read your social media data is a big first step towards measuring your engagement and ultimately knowing your ROI.

-But monitoring your social media activities effectively is another beast entirely.
+But monitoring your social media activity effectively is another beast entirely.
 The right tools can literally save you hundreds of hours each year.
 Here are 7 great tools for this purpose that we’re fans of:

 Price: Free Trial Available / Paid plan starts at $2,400 per year